 In cancer care, different types of doctors often work together to create a patient’s overall treatment plan that combines different types of treatments.
 This is called a multidisciplinary team.
 Cancer care teams also include a variety of other health care professionals, including physician assistants, nurses, social workers, pharmacists, counselors, dietitians, and others.

-Take time to learn about your treatment options and be sure to ask questions about things that are unclear.
+Take time to learn about all of your treatment options and be sure to ask questions about things that are unclear.
 Also, talk about the goals of each treatment with your doctor and what you can expect while receiving the treatment.
 Learn more about making treatment decisions.

 Surgery is the removal of the tumor and surrounding tissue during a medical procedure.
-Many skin cancers can be removed from the skin quickly and easily during a simple surgical procedure, and often no further treatment is needed.
+Many skin cancers can be removed from the skin quickly and easily during a simple surgical procedure, and often no additional treatment is needed.

 Laser therapy.
 A narrow beam of high-intensity light can destroy precancer that is located only in the outer layer of the skin.

 Grafting.
-When a large tumor is removed, surgeons may use skin from another part of the body to both close the wound and reduce scarring.
+When a large tumor is removed, surgeons may use skin from another part of the body to close the wound and reduce scarring.

-Learn more about cancer surgery.
+Learn more about the basics of cancer surgery.

 The most common type of radiation treatment is called external-beam radiation therapy, which is radiation given from a machine outside the body.
 A radiation therapy regimen (schedule) usually consists of a specific number of treatments given over a set period of time.
 Several treatments may be needed to eliminate the cancer.
 A less common type of radiation treatment for skin cancer is brachytherapy.
-This involves placing the radiation source very close to (or inside of) the skin cancer.
+This involves placing the radiation source very close to or inside of the skin cancer.

 The medications used to treat cancer are continually being evaluated.
 Talking with your doctor is often the best way to learn about the medications prescribed for you, their purpose, and their potential side effects or interactions with other medications.
 Learn more about your prescriptions by using searchable drug databases.